-Squeezing in a workout as a busy mom isn’t always easy (it’s never easy).
-This is why sometimes the only way to get it done is by making good use of a mommy and me workout!
-Take fifteen minutes of your day and spend some sweat time with your little one.
+Squeezing in a workout as a busy mom isn’t always easy (it’s never easy), which is why a Mommy and Me Workout just makes sense.
+Take 15 minutes and move with your little one instead of trying to work around them.

-In my experience as a Certified Strength & Conditioning Specialist, sometimes working out WITH your babe is the only way that any activity is going to happen.
+In my experience, sometimes working out with your babe is the only way anything is going to happen.

 - Uses big muscle groups for better results (whole body workout!)